 Restore the form and function of a tooth, with a dental crown

-Tooth decay that is too bad for a simple filling or another treatment to repair, will require a dental crown, or replacement.
+Crowns are used when the tooth decay present is too bad for a simple filling or another treatment to repair.
+In these cases you will require a dental crown, or replacement.

 What is a dental crown?